AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 * Plan for increased traffic on the website and mobile devices and inform the Target support team to increase server capacity to avoid any blocked calls.
 * For any load/pen testing, Target support team should be informed in advance.
-* Upgrade to latest `at.js`/Delivery API versions.
+* Upgrade to the latest `at.js`/Delivery API versions.
 * Freeze non-critical changes; prepare for fallback experiences.
 * Align support and escalation processes and enable proactive alerts.